DDE277/master-thesis-project/README.md

 ## Dependencies

-The Python and R packages are listed in requirements.txt, please ensure these are installed before running the scripts.
+The Python and R packages are listed in `requirements.txt`, please ensure these are installed before running the scripts.